 Therefore, it is very common for plastic surgeon to perform both a chin augmentation and a rhinoplasty – or the non-surgical nose job – at the same time.

-So, it is a very wise idea to find a plastic surgeon who does both noses and chins so you get the best aesthetic recommendations and outcomes.
+In conclusion, it is a very wise idea to find a plastic surgeon who does both noses and chins so you get the best aesthetic recommendations and outcomes.

 Dr. Marc DuPéré